-For the 55th Ljubljana Jazz Festival we have created a very special program based on two focuses: The Piano and Norwegian Jazz.
-Along with the trumpet, the piano has been refreshed incredibly over the past few years after many years of a kind of stagnation.
-Apart from a few names that pushed the envelope within the past twenty years, such as Matthew Shipp, the past years brought some musical visionaries on this crucial instrument.
+For the 55th Ljubljana Jazz Festival we have created a very special programme based on two focuses: The Piano and Norwegian Jazz.
+Along with the trumpet, the piano has been refreshed incredibly over the past few years after a period of certain stagnation.
+Apart from a few names that have pushed the envelope within the last twenty years, such as Matthew Shipp, the past years brought some musical visionaries on this crucial instrument.
 Either they appeared as such recently, after some years of finding their own voice and getting the tools, or they are just newcomers.

 The Ljubljana Jazz Festival tirelessly presents live jazz in its multiple ways.